ratwolfzero/hopalong_python/README.md

 \end{cases}
 $$

-The Chosen Core Algorithm and the Motivation for It:
+### The Chosen Core Algorithm and the Motivation for It

 Motivation